owenbrown/ideation/docs/website-builder.md

 - Presumably, since data came in structured, you can nicely-format the data.
 - Pauline would use it if minimalistic templates & super simple interface to spin a new one up.
 Still interested in the idea of easily hide/show parts of the page without deleting anything
 ### Competitors
+- about.me - really, nice, and at a fair price: free or $7 a month if you want your own domain.
-- Wix / SquareSpace / Forestry charge too much
+- Wix / SquareSpace / Forestry - charge too much
 - Wordpress is way to complex
-- GitHub.com is intimidating (not hard, there's a difference).
+- GitHub.com is intimidating and the resulting webpages aren't very pretty.
 - Notion is ugly
 ### Reasons to pursue
 - We (Pauline, Arun, Owen) are each attracted to simple, pretty, and fast experiences.